 Required Parameters Description

 LogFile Output log file generated when the batch script is executed.

 Workspace Workspace file (.rwp).

-Optional Parameters Description Project Project.
+Optional Parameters Description

+Project Project.
 Default is the default project.

-Optional Parameters Description Notify Notification file.
+Notify Notification file.

-Oracle Only Parameters Description Drop Whether to drop repository indexes.
+Oracle Only Parameters Description

+Drop Whether to drop repository indexes.
 Specify: Auto, to let the script determine whether to drop repository indexes based on the number of files to be processed.
 Yes, to drop repository indexes.
 No, to not drop repository indexes.
 Dropping repository indexes generally improves performance when a large number of files need to be processed.
 Dropped indexes are restored when processing is complete.
-Default is No. LaunchHHC Whether to launch the Queue Processor, Yes or No. Launching the Queue Processor generally improves performance.
-Default is No. ExtraHHC If LaunchHHC is specified, the number of additional Queue Processors to launch.
-StopHHC Whether to stop the Queue Processor(s) when processing is complete, Yes or No. Wait Whether to wait until the Queue Processor(s) queue is empty.
-Specify: Yes, to wait indefinitely.
-No, to not wait.
+Default is No.

+LaunchHHC Whether to launch the Queue Processor, Yes or No. Launching the Queue Processor generally improves performance.
+Default is No.

+If LaunchHHC is specified, the number of additional

+Whether to wait until the Queue Processor(s) queue is

 The number of seconds to wait for the count on the queue to change.
 If the count does not change within the specified time, BRP resumes.
 Sixty minutes is recommended.
 0 means no timeout.